 “The more we help children to have their wonderful ideas and feel good about having them, the more likely it is that they will someday happen upon wonderful ideas that no one else has happened upon before.”

-At TS, students explore their own limits and possibilities, gaining new perspectives on learning and growth.
-Our hope is that by the time they leave TS, they will have moved beyond conventional definitions of success.
-Instead, they will come to understand that success lies in their ability to reflect, to think in new ways about themselves and others, and to expand their imagination of what is possible.
-A TSer’s readiness for university isn’t measured by a checklist of achievements—it is found in their growing awareness of what they can do and where they want to go.
+At TS, students are invited to explore their own limits and possibilities, gaining new perspectives on learning and growth.
+By the time they leave, we hope they have moved beyond conventional definitions of success.
+True readiness for university is not measured by a checklist of achievements but by an expanding awareness of what they can do, how they think, and what they imagine for themselves and others.

 Welcome to the Transition School.
 Welcome to a reimagining of what is possible.